The NaNoWriMo Classroom

 Picture

-First - before we dig into the details - here is why NaNoWriMo is now the curriculum for our entire fall semester:
+Before we dig into the details, here is why NaNoWriMo was the curriculum for our entire fall semester:

 • it is a powerful writing project (that addresses myriad writing standards);